 Don’t outsource a process unless you are able to outline precisely how you would like it done.
 When you hand over a task to a third party, they should have all the tools necessary to give your customers the help and information they’d receive if the process was done internally.

-Work with your BPO service to determine what information they need to provide you with the best service possible.
+Work with your BPO company to determine what information they need to provide you with the best service possible.

 Key # 2: Define Roles and Expectations